D3vil-Design/Kraken-Stepper/README.md

-## The long awated Monstor ....
-The Kraken by Omranello [ LDO 3004 ] Stepper motor
+## The Kraken by Omranello [ LDO 3004 ] NIMA17 Stepper motor

-Welcome to the official repository for the **Kraken Motor** – a high-torque, powerful, and audibly impressive motor designed for a wide range of applications. and not for the fain of heart.
+Welcome to the official repository for the **Kraken Motor** – a high-torque, powerful, and audibly impressive motor designed for a wide range of applications but not for the fain of heart.

 ## Features

 - **Voltage Range**: Operates efficiently from 24V to 60V.
+- **Voltage AMP**: Can go up to 3 AMP
-- **High Torque**: Exceptional power to handle heavy loads. check the torque curve
+- **High Torque**: Exceptional Power to handle heavy loads.
+Very high [low-end] torque >> download the torque curve and the Gear selector to check what suits your setup <<
+- **Low Vibration**: Showed way lower vibration incompareson to other motors
 - **Audible Feedback**: Loud operation indicating its monstrous performance.

 ## Where to buy : Offical stores